On the wall-normal velocity variance in canonical wall-bounded turbulence: Introduction

 The combination of the Reynolds-number dependence and the different profile for ZPG boundary layers has led to a range of reported $B_3$ values for the high-$Re$ limit. \citet{Spalart1988} found $B_3 \approx$ 1.75 empirically from early DNS at low Reynolds numbers. \citet{Perry1990} refined their spectral approach with a model spectrum \citep{Kovasznay1948} and fitted $B_3\approx 1.6$ to experimental ZPG boundary layer data. \citet{Hafez1991} revised this value to $B_3\approx 1.78$ using further measurements, and the higher $B_3$ agrees well with measurements in high-$Re$ laboratory facilities \citep{Morrill2015} as well as the atmospheric surface layer \citep{Kunkel2006}.
 Empirical fits to a wider range of atmospheric measurements suggest $B_3\approx$ 1.55 to 1.7 in neutral conditions \citep{Panofsky1977,Garratt1992}.
 Recent experimental pipe flow data are also consistent with a higher $B_3$ value close to 1.85 \citep{Orlu2017}.

 The range of reported values $B_3\approx$ 1.5 to 1.85 is promising in terms of being relatively narrow.
 However, reaching a consensus on a more precise value will require addressing the open questions and challenges in the dependencies of the wall-normal variance.
-Accordingly, the goal of this work is to further investigate the three questions indicated in Fig. \ref{fig:variances}: (1) what is the correct formulation for the Reynolds number dependency?
+Accordingly, the goal of this work is to further investigate the three questions indicated in Fig. \ref{Fig1}: (1) what is the correct formulation for the Reynolds number dependency?
 (2) why do ZPG boundary layers have a higher variance relative to $U_\tau$?
 (3) what is the value of $B_3$ in the high-$Re$ limit and is it universal?

-The same DNS featured in the Fig. \ref{fig:variances} example are used throughout the study.
-The focus of the analysis is to identify scaling behavior in the spectrum of the wall-normal velocity.
-The integrated spectrum is then used to assess the implications of the observed scaling on the variance statistics, including for the questions given above.
+The same DNS featured in the Fig. \ref{Fig1} example are used throughout the study.
+The focus of the analysis is to identify the dependencies of the spectrum for the wall-normal velocity.
+The integrated spectrum is then used to assess the implications of the observed dependencies on the variance statistics, including for the questions given above.
 The remainder of the article is outlined as follows: the methodology is detailed in \S \ref{sec:method}, including an overview of the simulations and spectrum analysis; results are then presented in \S \ref{sec:results}; the implications for the motivating questions are discussed in \S \ref{sec:discuss}; concluding remarks are given in \S \ref{sec:summary}.